use-lens/use-lens/README.md

 Lens API is not production complete, and so is `@use-lens/*`.
 Please, keep this in mind when going to the production.

+The update process of `@use-lens/*` is **manual** because Lens API is currently private, in beta, and doesn't have release schedules, etc.

 Also, I would briefly explain how I see the best use of `@use-lens/*` at this point.

 ## 💻 Contains